Quantity Surveyor

 Are you great with a budget?
 Do you live for organisation?
-If you want to put your skills to good use and oversee construction projects, a career as a quantity surveyor could be perfect for you.
+If you want to put your skills to good use and oversee the commercial side of construction projects, a career as a quantity surveyor could be perfect for you.

 Are you interested in a career as a quantity surveyor?
-Explore the current jobs in energy and infrastructure available to you right now.
+Explore the Engineering, Energy & Infrastructure jobs available to you right now.

 What does a quantity surveyor do?

-Quantity surveyors take responsibility for the overall smooth running of construction projects.
-Here is what you might expect to do as a quantity surveyor:
+Quantity surveyors take responsibility for the smooth running of the budgeting and subcontractor management of construction projects.
+Here are some aspects of a typical quantity surveyor’s job profile:

-- Set budgets by looking over the cost of materials, the estimated time of construction and other factors which impact the cost of a project
+• Setting budgets by looking over the cost of materials, the estimated time of construction and other factors which may impact the cost of a project

-- Discuss budgets with contractors and other staff on the building site
+• Discussing budgets with subcontractors and other staff on the building site

-- Prepare documents.
-This includes tax forms for the construction, contracts for any staff that the company onboard and financial statements
+• Preparing documents.
+This includes tax forms for the construction, contracts for any staff that the company onboard and financial statements.

 Quantity surveyor career path